Nov 13, 2024, 710pm

 Complimentary Blank Forms All-Access membership for two

-Complimentary Blank Forms tote bags and anthology for all ten guests
+Complimentary Blank Forms tote bag and publication for all ten guests

 Invitations to private events throughout the year